 In the Lifetime of the Buddha

 The bride-to-be was an earlier birth of a young lady whose family honored a right royal bull at their home, a ceremony she had never seen before.
 Later she saw a hunchback and she figured he must be royal like the bull, which also had a hump on its back.
 So she gathered her valuables, put on a disguise, and eloped with him.

-News of this spread around the town and one day the Buddha heard some disciples discussing it.
+News of this spread around the town and one day the Buddha heard some of his disciples discussing it.
 He told them this story so they knew it was not the first time she had fallen in love with a hunchback.